Video Logo Retrieval based on local Features: Video Logo Retrieval via

+Videos typically contain many scenes that have little correlation.
+The video segmentation stage of \alg~is used to segment the video into individual scenes that can be analyzed separately.
+We adopt a simple but effective method for video segmentation using local feature descriptors, although other scene change detection algorithms \cite{scene_change_motion} may also be applied.

-Temporal segmentation is carried out by calculating SIFT features and matches between consecutive pairs $\bar{X}_{i}$ and $\bar{X}_{i+1}$.
-When successive images are similar to each other, they should have many matching keypoints; when a scene change or camera cut has occurred, the number of matching keypoints should be small.
-This measure of similarity can be formalized by counting the number of detected SIFT matching points divided by the total number of SIFT keypoints.
+The video segmentation stage contains the two steps shown in Fig. \ref{Fig1}.
+First, to increase the computational efficiency, each frame is converted to grayscale and down-sampled.
+Let $\bar{X}_{i}$ be the down-sampled $i$th frame.
+Next, compute local features and the matches between consecutive pairs: $\bar{X}_{i}$ and $\bar{X}_{i+1}$.
+This measure of similarity can be formalized by counting the number of detected local feature matching points (matched local feature points between two consecutive frames) divided by the total number of local feature matching keypoints.
 Accordingly, let

-Each element \eqref{eqn:matchProb} lies between 0 and 1, and may be interpreted as the probability that two successive frames belong to the same video scene.
-These can be concatenated into the vector
+Each term \eqref{eqn:matchProb} lies between 0 and 1, and can be interpreted as a probability of two successive frames belonging to the same video scene.
+These are concatenated into the adjacency vector:

-which represents the successive similarities over time.
-Each element of $W$ computes the match between neighboring frames.